 — Vue is for peace of mind

-Both Vue and React.js are popular first-class technologies which are well known for their flexibility and power in terms of building progressive web applications.
-But, Reactjs is a library, and Vue is a framework.
+Both Vue and React.js are popular first-class technologies that are well known for their flexibility and power in terms of building progressive web applications.
+But, ReactJS is a library, and Vue is a framework.

 What is a library?
-Library is a collection of reusable functions (classes); whereas a framework is a piece of code where the architecture can’t be changed but can be extended with specific functionality.
+A library in programming is a collection of reusable functions (classes); whereas a framework is a piece of code where the architecture can’t be changed but can be extended with specific functionality.